roddydr123/concentrations/README.md

+# Chemical concentrations model

-# Model of the interactions between three reactive chemicals on a grid using finite difference methods.
+## Model of the interactions between three reactive chemicals on a grid using finite difference methods.
 This problem was taken from a past paper (paper.pdf).

 * concentrations(abc).py contains the project code split into the tasks in paper.pdf.
 * periods.png shows how the concentrations change over time.